 Our verdict: A regular litter box is just as easy to use for composting or recycling.

 Having looked at the advice from some of the leading websites it's clear how important it is to your bunnies health and happiness to set their litter tray up correctly, what we have discovered about litter trays with meshes is they can make it difficult to follow this advice which is to make the litter tray a comfortable place for your bunny to spend time and even graze food.
-They will stop the mess from litter and poops being kicked out however, they may also lead in the end to poor litter training habits if your bunny decides to go elsewhere.
+They will stop the mess from litter and poop being kicked out, however, they may also lead in the end to poor litter training habits if your bunny decides to go elsewhere.
 In the end the problems these types of litter tray claim they help solve can be achieved with a regular litter tray which we would recommend as the best setup for your bunny.